Jeanhaley32/twitch-auth/README.md

   Terminal User Interfaces.
 To make this easier, I want to create a modular library for managing my Oauth2 tokens with Twitch.

-### What This does:
-Uses the  flow to retreive, verify, and refresh access tokens.

 ### What you'll need
 You'll first need to [Register your app](https://dev.twitch.tv/docs/authentication/register-app/).
 This process should provide you with an `Application ID` and `Secret`.